donbidon/browser-extension-distribution-example/README.md

 # Self distributed browser extension

+If you
+* cannot give public access to your extension,
-If you don't wanna pay Google to publish and distribute your Chrome browser extensions in
+* don't wanna pay Google to publish and distribute your Chrome browser extensions in
 [web store](https://chrome.google.com/webstore/category/extensions),
+* wanna to track installing/updating or starting your extension or something else,

-you can modify and use this example extension as basis.
+you can use this example extension as basis with your modifications.

 Every time you install/update extension or open browser having already installed this extension, it sends request to remote